Now accepting new client matters Toronto · Ontario

 • Corporate profile report — $8 to $12 (if you need to confirm the legal name of a business you are suing, from the Ontario Business Registry)

-• Witness summons — $6 per day attendance fee plus mileage (paid to the witness)
+• Witness summons — attendance allowance plus mileage (paid to the witness; see the Ontario fee schedule for current rates)

 • Expert reports — variable, if your case requires an expert opinion (e.g., a contractor cost estimate or a property appraisal)